isomerpages/moe-edgefieldsec/_experience/CCA/Sports.md

 **For more details, please click&nbsp;[here](https://staging.d3jwf1tlw34213.amplifyapp.com/experience/cca/sports/shooting).**

-In these 4 years in Shooting CCA, I have learnt many life lessons and values, and experienced ups and downs with my CCA mates.
-As Captain, knowing how to appropriate commands and leading the team is being able to understand and communicate well with my peers and juniors.
-This bonding has helped to make the CCA more fulfilling and fun.
+During my four years in the Shooting CCA, the journey has been filled with numerous life lessons and values that have shaped who I am today.
+As Captain, this role has taught me the importance of giving appropriate commands and leading the team effectively.

-I am very grateful for my coach, peers and teachers who supported and guided me along the way.
-Shooting CCA has not just taught me about its sport but also its values and beliefs.
-It has taught me how to be humble and yet able to display my leadership skills in encouraging and motivating my peers.
+The strong bonds formed with my CCA mates have made the experience exceptionally fulfilling and enjoyable.
+I am incredibly grateful to my coach, peers, and teachers for their unwavering support and guidance throughout my journey.
+Overall, my time in the Shooting CCA has been transformative, providing me with lifelong skills and memories that I will cherish forever.

-_**Charlene Wong Jing Ying**
+_**Amelyn Chua Jia Li**
-**Year 4 Eisenhower, Captain, 2023**_
+**Year 4 Edison, Captain, 2024**_

 ![](/images/softball-1.png)
 <h5>Softball</h5>